chriskempson/netflix-study-assist/README.md

 - Bring text based subtitles to the foreground (so they can be selected by a popup dictionary)
 - Styles subtitles (Download [Kosugi Maru](https://fonts.google.com/specimen/Kosugi+Maru) if you want a Netflix like, rounded Japanese font)
 - Logs previous subtitles, useful if you want to check on something that has just been said
-- Can autopause Netflix after the current subtitle line has been spoken
+- Can autopause Netflix after the current subtitle line has been spoken or before the current line has been spoken
 - Can hide the Netflix interface
 - Bind the left mouse button to pause/play
 - Binds the space bar to pause/play